crolllab/IBIOL-compute-resources/README.md

 # Future improvements (under construction)

-Please use the form to communicate your needs for resources and improvements.
+Please use the sign-up form above to communicate your needs for resources and improvements.
 This way, we know about your needs and will keep you updated.

 ## GPU access